 • Giving up favorite hobbies and activities to drink alcohol instead

-• Continuing to drink despite blacking out or experiencing negative effects, such as depression or anxiety
+• Continuing to drink despite blacking out or experiencing negative effects such as depression or anxiety

-• Increased tolerance for alcohol
+• Developing an increased tolerance for alcohol

 • Experiencing withdrawal symptoms when the effect of alcohol wears off